openconfig/grpctunnel/doc/grpctunnel_design.md

 ### Tunnel Client

 A new client will be created and started using the `NewClient`.
-When the tunnel client is started, it will attempt to connect to the tunnel server over the register tunnel client will wait until they receive a request for a new session.
-The tunnel server gRPC service.
+When the tunnel client is started, it will attempt to connect to the tunnel server over the register gRPC service.
 If it is successful, the tunnel client [registers](#target-registration) its target id and target type.
 If configured, the tunnel client will also [subscribe](#subscription) targets from the tunnel server.
 At this point, the tunnel server and section](#server) below will cover new session requests from the tunnel server perspective.

 When `NewSession` is called on the tunnel client, it will send a register request to the tunnel server.
 The tunnel server will check if it can handle the register request via the tunnel server register handler.
 This handler will return an error if it cannot handle the requested session.
-If it can handle it, the tunnel server will send a register session ack back to the tunnel client and the tunnel client will start a new tunnel stream, using the tunnel gRPC service.
+If it can handle it, the tunnel server will send an accepted register session back to the tunnel client and the tunnel client will start a new tunnel stream, using the tunnel gRPC service.
 At this time, all register requests sent to the tunnel client should contain the accept message.
 The rationale is that the tunnel client will only receive requests from the tunnel server which are ready to have a new tunnel session created for them.

 This stream is passed to the tunnel server handler function on the tunnel server, and returned to `NewSession` on the tunnel client side.
 See the timing diagram below.

 ![Successful NewSession on Client](images/grpctunnel-client-newsession.png "Successful NewSession on Client")

 ### Tunnel Server

 A tunnel server will need to be created using `grpc.NewServer` and the exported `NewServer` method from this tunnel package.
 Once the tunnel server is listening, it will accept a connection from a tunnel client.
 The new tunnel server will then wait for new session requests.

 When `NewSession` is called on the tunnel server, it will send a register request, with an ack to the tunnel client.
 The tunnel client will then check if it can handle the request, and if it can, it will create a new tunnel session to the tunnel server.
 The tunnel session is then forwarded to the tunnel client handler function on the tunnel client, and returned to the `NewSession` request on the tunnel server.

 ### Target Registration

 During registration, a client will send a `Target` message to register its target (ID and type).
 The tunnel server will check if the target is already registered.
 It will return an error message not accepted (e.g. target already exists) or return an accepted acknowledgement message otherwise.
 A target addition handler will be called.

 Once the tunnel is up running, subsequent addition and deletion of targets are also supported.